TD-Dan/godot_task_server/README.md

 # godot_task_server
-Task Server for running background computations in paraller threads
+Task Server for running background computations in paraller threads.
+A Task pool of sorts.

+### Features:
+* On the fly changeable thread pool size
+* Automatic: Add as an plugin and a TaskServer starts in the background automatically
+* Simple: Just add TaskServerClient node to your object and post tasks from your nodes gdscript
+* Optionally either provide own function to execute OR extend TaskServerWorkItem for more functionality
+* Custom task priorities per work item

 ## Usage
 copy contents of this repo into your godot project /addons/godot_task_server folder